 - Less pain for the patient

-- Tablet is not pressed further into the tissue than necessary due to direct placement in the punctured canal
+- The implant is not pressed into the tissue by direct placement in the punctured injection channel

-- Safe and simple administration for the doctor
+- Fast, safe and easy to use for the doctor